servian/GiT_2023/README.md

  * Once they created the account , they need to open a new page or tab clicking on the '+' sign.
  * On the new tab , select the option as "POST" if not selected, and insert the URL "https://databricksstreaming.servicebus.windows.net/topic1/messages"
  * The Header portion will contain the below options along with the additional options present:
+     The below is for a tempoprary set and won't be available after the session.
-      * ['Key': Authorizaion, 'Value': Temporary Token will be shared]
+      * ['Key': Authorizaion, 'Value': SharedAccessSignature sr=https%3A%2F%2Fdatabricksstreaming.servicebus.windows.net%2Ftopic1&sig=dCiyGYjowPsQBlw537yHzAzazWK/IGnWOIl2Xj2GGRM%3D&se=101682055697&skn=RootManageSharedAccessKey]
       * ['Key': Content-Type, 'Value': application/atom+xml;type=entry;charset=utf-8]
       * ['Key': x-ms-retrypolicy , 'Value': NoRetry]
  * The user need to send an answer in the Body section and type in the answer for the question as "How is your day going?"